 Last year, SEGi co-organised the Malaysian International Congress on Tropical Medicine (BMICTM) at Sibu with the Belt and Road Tropical Medicine Alliance to encourage more people to focus their research efforts in this field.

-Tropical medicine is indeed a field with many possibilities and choosing this as a speciality can certainly be both, rewarding and satisfying.
+Tropical medicine is indeed a field with many possibilities, and choosing this as a speciality can certainly be both rewarding and satisfying.
 Interested in the field of medicine?
 Visit www.segi.edu.my to learn about SEGi University’s M.B., B.S programme.
-SEGi’s Faculty of Medicine also has a programme in biomedical science for the more research-driven minds
+In addition, SEGi’s Faculty of Medicine also has a programme in biomedical science for the more research-driven minds.